purpleb3ar/prpo/README.md

 The Puzzle App is a web application built for puzzle enthusiasts who want to solve puzzles alone or collaboratively.
 With an easy-to-use puzzle creation wizard and robust multiplayer features, users can immerse themselves in a fun and engaging experience.

 - **Version**: 1.0.0
-- **Technologies Used**: NestJS, MongoDB, NATS Streaming Server, Redis, Minio
+- **Technologies Used**: NestJS, MongoDB, NATS Streaming Server, Redis, Minio, React
 - **Primary Purpose**: Facilitate collaborative jigsaw puzzle-solving

 ---

 ## Features

+- **Single UI**: Simple and intuitive UI to manage your puzzles
 - **Solo Mode**: Solve puzzles on your own.
 - **Invite Friends**: Share a private invite link to collaborate on puzzles.
 - **Public Puzzles**: Join or create public puzzles for anyone to participate.